squiddingme/UdonTether/README.md

 7. If you don't plan on modifying the scripts at all, this and some configuration of the TetherProperties scripts on the root objects of these two prefabs is enough to have a functional grappling world.

 More instructions can be found in readme.pdf in release packages.

+## License
+This work is licensed under the terms of the MIT license.